AI-HELP/sdk-android-example/README.md

 	map.put("elva-tags",tags);

 	HashMap<String,Object> config = new HashMap();

-	// “elva-custom-metadata" is the key name, not a variable. config.put("elva-custom-metadata",map);
-	// “showConversationFlag" is the key name, not a variable. config.put("showConversationFlag","1");// show conversation entry in the top right corner. config.Add ("showContactButtonFlag", "1"); //The display can be accessed from the upper right corner of the FAQ list. config.Add("showConversationFlag", "1"); //The display can enter manual customer service from FAQ
+	config.put("elva-custom-metadata",map);
+	config.put("showContactButtonFlag", "1"); // The display can be accessed from the upper right corner of the FAQ list (if you do not want to display it, you need to delete this parameter) config.put("showConversationFlag", "1"); // Click on the upper right corner of the FAQ to enter the upper right corner of the robot interface.
+(If you do not want to display, you need to delete this parameter.) config.put("directConversation", "1");// Click on the upper right corner of the FAQ and you will be taken to the manual customer service page (without adding the default to the robot interface.
+If you don't need it, delete this parameter)

+	ELvaChatServiceSdk.setUserName("user_name"); // set User Name
+    ELvaChatServiceSdk.setUserId("user_id"); // set User Id
+    ELvaChatServiceSdk.setServerId("server_id"); // set Serve Id

 	ELvaChatServiceSdk.showSingleFAQ("2345",config);

 **About Parameters：**